cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/r.rst

    }

-Our functions will take an ``url`` parameter, which will be our API endpoint, the ``token`` that will be added in the header request as described in :ref:`Authentication` section of our documentation and ``query``, which will be a list of parameters that will enhance our queries as described in :ref:`Query parameters`
+Our functions will take an ``url`` parameter, which will be our API endpoint, and a ``query`` parameter, which will be a list of parameters that will enhance our queries as described in :ref:`Query parameters`

 Read data with R
 ----------------